Rectangular vs Hexagonal Grid Tessellation for Spatial Analysis of Invasive Species: A Case Study of Aromia bungii in Saitama, Japan.

 Since its first detection in Aichi Prefecture in 2012, A. bungii has expanded rapidly across urban and peri-urban areas.
 Understanding its spatial pattern is therefore essential for effective monitoring and early intervention.
 Spatial analysis can be applied to these processes.
 However, such analyses fundamentally depend on how spatial data are defined, including the geometry of the spatial grid, which can influence the results.

-Thus, to examine how grid shape influences spatial analysis results, this study evaluates spatial autocorrelation measures using different tessellations of invasive species occurrence data and environmental variables.
-Specifically, we compared rectangular and hexagonal grids for analysing spatial patterns in A. bungii occurrence records and density of rivers in Saitama Prefecture, Japan.
+Thus, to examine how grid shape influences spatial analysis results, this study evaluates spatial autocorrelation measures using different tessellations of invasive species occurrence data.
+Specifically, we compared rectangular and hexagonal grids for analysing spatial patterns in A. bungii occurrence records in Saitama Prefecture, Japan.

 Irhamillah Khamsim - Saitama University